seanox/aspect-js/manual/datasource.md

   <![CDATA[
   <p>
     Seanox aspect-js focuses on a minimalist approach to implementing Single-Page Applications (SPAs) and Micro-Frontends.
-This framework takes the declarative approach of HTML and extends this with Expression Language, Reactivity Rendering with additional attributes, Model View Controller (MVC), View Model Binding, Events, Interceptors, Resource Bundle, Immutable NoSQL DataSource, Test Environment and much more.
+This application runtime extends the declarative nature of HTML with Expression Language, reactive rendering, additional declarative attributes, Model-View-Controller
+    (MVC), view-model binding, events, interceptors, resource bundles, an immutable NoSQL DataSource, an integrated test environment, and more.
   </p>
   <a href="https://github.com/seanox/aspect-js">read more</a>
   ]]>